adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

 * If multiple projects are configured, create project folders (with the same name as source project) inside which we create the base template for `ui.apps`,`ui.apps.structure`, `ui.content` and `ui.config` packages.
 * Apply the specified `groupId`, `artifactId` and `version` in the newly created artifact `pom.xml` files.
-* For each project specified in the configuration, copy all packages (other than the packages specified under `existingContentPackageFolder`) of the packaging type `jar`, `bundle`, `content-package` from the source.
+* For each project specified in the configuration, copy all packages with the packaging type `content-package` (other than the packages specified under `existingContentPackageFolder`) from the source.
-* Embed the core bundles (copied in the above step) in the `all/pom.xml`.
+* Copy core bundles as per input configuration and embed them in the `all/pom.xml`.

 #### 2. Separate mutable and immutable content
 * For each project specified in the configuration, traverse the content of the source packages